dwillhelm/MSEN_670/pymatgen_basics_with_VASP/prerun/Readme.md

 # Read this
+This is an example of a directory set up with the files needed to run a VASP calculation.
-Use this directory to practice using pymatgen to set up VASP runs Open the 'Prerun_Examples'
+Open the 'Prerun_Examples' to see examples of using pymatgen to set up your VASP run